celleleven/cellerator/electronics_outline.md

 <p align="center">
 <img src="./images/rj45_breakout.jpg" width= 300 >
 </p>

 *TL;DR* The hand is attached to the z-axis arm and can interface with Hand Tools using 6 GPIO pins.

 >`"He pushed away from her and raised his arm, forcing his stump into her face.
 "A Hand without a hand?
 A bad jape, sister.
 Don't ask me to rule."` ~ George R.R.
 Martin, A Feast for Crows

 **About:**
+The hand is made of of pogo-pins, water-line and air-line.
+There are eight pogo-pins, two pins are used for power and six pins used for data.
+The pogo-pins are connected the the Raspberry Pi GPIO pins via a two RJ45 breakout board allowing for the use of an Ethernet cable connection.
+The pogo-pins are connected to GPIO pins (01, 02, ...
+08).
+The water line is controlled by a 12VDV water pump.
+The water pump is connected replay controlled by (GPIO xxx).
+The air line is controlled by a 12VDV air pump.
+The air pump is connected replay controlled by (GPIO xxx)